 Tack or pin

-Using a butter knife, gently tuck the edges of the squares into the ball.
-Continue tucking squares into the ball, until it is covered.
+- Using a butter knife, gently tuck the edges of the fabric pieces into the ball.
+Continue tucking each piece into the ball, (using a groove from the previous piece to start the the next one), until it is covered.
+Be gentle toward the end, as some kinds of styrofoam can break apart easily if you’re not careful.

-Cut a few inches of coordinating cord or ribbon, form a loop, and tack it into the ornament to form the hanger.
+- Cut a few inches of coordinating cord or ribbon, form a loop, and pin it into the ornament to create the hanger.
+You can also just glue the ribbon onto the ornament.

 That is literally all there is to it.
-Simple and sweet.
+Simple!

 This would be a fun activity to do with kids.
 Have fun with it!